yzy1996/Awesome-GANs/2-Controllable-GAN/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

 A collection of resources on Controllable Generation (Latent Space Manipulation).
-Specific attribute-pose is summarized in [3D-Aware-Generation](../3D-Aware-Generation)
+Specific attribute of pose is summarized in [3D-Aware-Generation](../3D-Aware-Generation); Conditional GANs is summarized in [Conditional-GANs](../1-Conditional-GAN).

-> Some key words: interpreting, latent space navigation, steerable, steerability, interpretable, semantics, manual annotation, meaningful directions, semantic image editing, independence, exclusiveness.

 *PS: this repo does **not** contains style transfer, I would tend to classify it as artistic creation (mix and interpolate features from different images).*

-## Contributing
+> **Key Words**: interpreting, latent space navigation, steerable, steerability, interpretable, semantics, manual annotation, meaningful directions, semantic image editing, independence, exclusiveness.

+<details><summary><b>Contributing</b></summary><p>

 Feedback and contributions are welcome!
 If you think I have missed out on something (or) have any suggestions (papers, implementations and other resources), feel free to pull a request or leave an issue.
 I will release the [latex-pdf version]() in the future. :arrow_down:markdown format: